dunhamsteve/newt/README.md

 I've got no idea what I'm doing here.
 I worked off of Jesper Cockx "Elaborating Dependent (Co)pattern Matching", leaving out codata for now.

 For the dependent thing, I've change unify to return `VVar` constraints.
-I think this is an error typechecking on RHS (meta solutions are handled separately).
+I think such constraints would be an error while typechecking on RHS (meta solutions are handled separately).
 On the LHS, I'm rewriting the environment to turn the var from a bind to a define.
 Unification has been tweaked to look up `VVar` in environment.
 Bind will hand back the same `VVar`.

 Some of this I could probably do with subst, but the RHS is `Raw`, it takes typechecking to turn it into a clean `Tm`, and I need this information for the typechecking.
+To substitute into the goal type for the RHS, I am now doing a quote and eval to get case to expand.
+This is a bit of a stopgap because case is only eval'd when going from `Tm` to `Val`.
+I think I'll need a way to eval a VCase during unification, as we do with function applications.

+## Evaluation

+Following kovacs, I'm putting `VVar` into context env when I go under binders.
+This avoids substitution.

 ## Issues